Then Jesus went with his disciples to a place called Gethsemane, and he said to them, "Sit here while I go over there and pray." (Matthew 26:36)

 Who would Jesus need to pray to if he were God?

 Then we must ask them again: Who is Jesus praying to?
+This is clarified with his prayer:

-And could an impersonal force have a will?
+- Could an impersonal force have a will?

 "Not everyone who says to me, 'Lord, Lord,' will enter the kingdom of heaven, but only he who does the will of my Father who is in heaven."
 (Matt.
 7:21)and